ppvastar/MD/README.md

 # Read Me
-This is the source code for the numerical calculations in manuscript http://arxiv.org/abs/1601.01402.
+This directory includes the source code for the numerical calculations in manuscript http://arxiv.org/abs/1601.01402.
-The file "Makefile" is used to compile the main file "main.f90" on the Linux OS based platform.
+The file "Makefile" is used to compile the main source file "main.f90" on the Linux platform.

 Note that two preprocessor directives appear in the Makefile: